Zainab1317/FASDH25-portfolio2/README.md

 ### Scripts folder

 This folder contains five files related to our mini project.
-The file **regex_script_final** is for Part 2A and includes the necessary code.
-The **build_gazetteer** file is designated for Part 3.
-The **gaza_ner2_saad_shahryar_zainab** file is intended for Part 2B.
-Lastly, there is a **final_collab** file, which was created for collaborative work and to facilitate better teamwork among our members.
+The file **regex_script_final.py** is for Part 2A and includes the necessary code.
+The **build_gazetteer.ipynb** file is designated for Part 3.
+The **Gaza_NER2_Shahryar_Saad_Zainab** file is intended for Part 2B. **stanza_script_shahryar.py** is a rough working script for the 2B code on idle.
+Lastly, there is a **Final.ipynb** file, which was created for collaborative work and to facilitate better teamwork among our members.

 ### Outputs folder